-Accepted applicants are invited to attend Showcase Saturday, a celebration that includes live music, great food, and opportunities to socialize with current students and future classmates in degree-specific breakout groups.
-Official enrollment decisions/commitments and deposits are due by April 15 for graduate applicants and May 1 for undergraduates.
-Academic advisors will rechout to deposited students (May - June) to finalize enrollment and register each new student for their fall classes.
-Enrolled students will receive communications over the summer months with details regarding class schedules, assistantship duties (grad only), as well as move-in and orientation information.
+Accepted students must complete the Enrollment Response Form on their application checklist and submit an enrollment deposit to secure their award as well as their place in the incoming class.
+Enrollment decisions are due by May 1 for undergraduates.
+Academic advisors will reach out to enrolled students (May - June) to finalize enrollment and register each new student for their fall classes.
+Enrolled students will receive communications over the summer months with details regarding class schedules as well as move-in and orientation information.

 Questions? contact the Office of Music Admissions (412) 396-5064

-International applicants: All application materials and official documentation (transcripts, letters of recommendation, personal essay) must be provided in English.
-Also, we strongly recommend utilizing a foreign credentialing service such as WES or ECE.
+International Applicants: All application materials and official documentation (transcripts, letters of recommendation, personal essay) must be provided in English.
+Also, we require utilizing a foreign credentialing service such as WES or ECE.
 International students applying for a student visa must submit an affidavit (in English) from a financial institution documenting the applicant's ability to finance their entire education and living expenses while in the United States.
 If governments or parents supply financial support, an affidavit certifying the amount to be furnished must be included.
 Currency must be translated into United States dollars.
-Learn more.
+Learn more about international admission procedures.

-*Non-native English speakers must provide TOEFL or IELTS scores.
+*Non-native English speakers must provide TOEFL, IELTS, or DuoLingo scores.